-Getting rid of poison ivy plants is a delicate business.
+Getting rid of poison ivy plants is a delicate and time-consuming business.
 You need to be as thorough as possible, really get down in that dirt and dig, in order to stop the poison ivy from coming back.
 But you also need to protect yourself from the poison ivy while you work.
 Below we offer you tips on how to best get poison ivy out of your yard while keeping your body safe from a poison ivy rash.

 Poison Ivy Pictures